SvenJanssens/tuintester_scraper/README.md

 The data is only uploaded from the sensor to the dashboard around midnight, so it doesn't make sense to run the scraper more than once a day.

-The result of the code results in the variables chart_data and temperaturs containing a JSON string with the extracted data.
+The code results in the variables chart_data and temperaturs containing a JSON string with the extracted data.

 ## chart_data
 chart_data contains the following data series: